servirtium/servirtium-java/README.md

 Is to store conversations in Markdown, co-located with the tests that would be using SvHttp to isolate themselves from potentially flaky and unquestionably slow remote service.

+And this is just for Java teams.
+Use [Mountebank](http://mbtest.org) for a more versatile SV solution and there's an established [WireMock](http://wiremock.org/) that's available for Java solutions.

 ## What does that look like?

 See [ExampleSubversionCheckoutRecording.md](https://github.com/paul-hammant/svhttp/blob/master/src/test/resources/ExampleSubversionCheckoutRecording.md)